15 Best Horizontal Retro Handhelds Of 2026 (16:9, 4:3, 3:2)

 The more expensive devices tend to be able to emulate systems above the PS1/N64 era, which is the most common performance cutoff point for the more “budget” retro handhelds.

 The less expensive pocket emulators will generally offer you nearly flawless performance when it comes to the 8-bit/16-bit console era, as well as great PS1 performance, but very little beyond that.
-While often cheaper systems such as the Miyoo Mini A30 can play less graphically advanced PSP/N64/Dreamcast games with playable framerates, anything above that is the domain of the systems from the higher price point.
+While cheaper systems such as the Miyoo Mini A30 can play less graphically advanced PSP/N64/Dreamcast games with playable framerates, anything above that is the domain of the systems from the higher price point.

 The best rule of thumb here is to decide which games you want to play and then shop one tier higher so you’re not stuck tweaking your emulator software settings for hours on end.